alpeshdgapps/photoid-india-legal/data-deletion.md

 1. Explain where the relevant data is stored
 2. Walk you through in-app deletion or Android deletion steps
 3. Answer specific questions about photos, exports, credits, purchases, or third-party processing
-4. Help you understand what data is controlled by Google Play, Firebase, or Replicate
+4. Help you understand what data is controlled by Google Play, Firebase, or our third-party AI processing provider

 We respond within 7 business days.
 For immediate deletion of app-managed photos, Method 1 is faster.